But then, wouldn’t anything bearing the Buckminster Fuller name have to be all three?

 His winning project was no less than the transformation of the Appalachian region of the United State that’s been decimated by coal mining.
 He proposed a process to treat the soil that would restore the basic economic base of Appalachia without depending on the fossil fuel industry.
 His leverage point was the soil itself – and he proposed making it the basis of a self-contained, self-sustained biological region within one hundred years.

 Last year, a team of MIT students won with an urban mobility strategy and three electric vehicles – a bike, a scooter and a car.
-“It takes the best of the concept of bike-sharing to an entirely new level,” she said.
+“It takes the best of the concept of bike-sharing to an entirely new level,” she says.
 Each of the vehicles is completely collapsible and each is powered by renewable energy systems.

 Currently, six finalists are vying for the 2010 award, narrowed down from 30 semifinalists out of a field of 250 entries.